'Smaug' fires up 'Hobbit' sequel with $8.8 million on Thursday

 "Desolation of Smaug," the second in director Peter Jackson's cinematic trilogy based on author J.R.R.
 Tolkien's fantasy novel "The Hobbit," follows hobbit Bilbo Baggins as he continues on his treacherous quest with 13 dwarves to the Lonely Mountain, guarded by a fire-breathing dragon, Smaug.

-The first installment, "The Hobbit: An Unexpected Journey," rung up more than $300 million at the U.S. box office after its release in December 2012, and more than $1 billion worldwide.
-The final film, "The Hobbit: There and Back Again," is due in theaters in December 2014.
+The first instalment, "The Hobbit: An Unexpected Journey," rung up more than $300 million at the U.S. box office after its release in December 2012, and more than $1 billion worldwide.
+The final film, "The Hobbit: There and Back Again," is due in theatres in December 2014.

 (Reporting by Piya Sinha-Roy; Editing by Patricia Reaney and Vicki Allen)